-Make a cold brew coffee concentrate, lavender flowers, and honey.
+Make an espresso, grab dried culinary lavender flowers and raw honey.
 Combine them all together and watch the magic happen!
-Lavender goes great with coffee in a very strange way.
+Lavender goes great with coffee (unexpectedly so).
 If you have a lavender plant at home, here’s an idea on how to include it on your menu!

 Tips on making the perfect iced coffee: